johndpope/Natural_Language_Processing/Sentiment_Analysis/README.md

     </br>
 3. <b>Doc2Vec model</b> [500features_1minwords_10context] </br>
     Logistic Regression, accuracy: 0.93169 </br>
-    Comparing with Word2Vec, the only differences is adding different specific document label to sentences in different reviews.</br>
+    Comparing with Word2Vec, the only differences is adding different specific document label to sentences in different reviews.
+Every paragraph is mapped to a unique vector, this paragraph token keeps the topic of the paragraph.
+At prediction, perform an inference step to compute the paragraph vector as the final feature.

     ![](doc2vec_diagrams.jpg)